Not all Jews are God’s people

 - 9:5 They are the people of Abraham, Isaac, and Jacob.1 They are the people of the Messiah, who is the God of everyone and who deserves everyone’s praise forever.
 That’s the truth.2

 - 9:6 It’s wrong to say God broke his promises.3 Not everyone descended from God’s people, Israel, belongs to the God of Israel.

 - 9:7 Not everyone descended from Abraham is a genuine child of Abraham.
-“The nation that will one day call you their father will come from Isaac.”4
+As God told Abraham, “The nation that will one day call you their father will come from Isaac.”4

 - 9:8 People don’t become children of God because they have Abraham’s blood in their veins.
 They become children of God because of the promise God made to Abraham.
 Those are the genuine descendants of Abraham.

 - 9:9 Here’s the promise: “I’m coming back this time next year.
 By then Sarah will have a son.”5

 - 9:10 And remember, a generation earlier, Rebekah got pregnant with twins.
 The father was our ancestor, Isaac.